Yizheng-Sun/Knowledge-based-AI-Inductive-Reasoning/README.md

 # Knowledge-based-AI-Inductive-Reasoning
+Algorithm code is in learning folder.
 This program uses learning decision tree algorithm and First-Order Inductive Learner (FOIL) algorithm to perform inductive reasoning.

 ### Learning decision tree algorithm
 #### Code is in learning/attribute_learner